-Professor Chinaris co-authors the comprehensive ethics treatise Florida Legal Malpractice and Attorney Ethics.
+Professor Chinaris writes on legal ethics and speaks to local, state, and national organizations on a wide range of professional responsibility issues.
+He co-authored the comprehensive ethics treatise Florida Legal Malpractice and Attorney Ethics.

-sunEthics.com is produced by Tim Chinaris. © 2003-2017.
+sunEthics.com is written and produced by Tim Chinaris. © 2003-2021.
 Please read our disclaimers:

-Copyright © 2003-2017, Timothy P. Chinaris.
+Copyright © 2003-2020, Timothy P. Chinaris.
 All rights reserved.
 No copyright is claimed on the original works of others.
 Trademarks belong to their respective owners.
 This website is created and maintained for informational purposes only.
 It does not constitute legal advice.
 It is not intended to create any attorney-client relationship of any kind.
 It is not intended to be lawyer advertising.
 Although this website is not intended as lawyer advertising, per Alabama Rule of Professional Conduct 7.2(e) please note: "No representation is made that the quality of the legal services to be performed is greater than the quality of legal services performed by other lawyers."
 No confidentiality attaches to any communication by a viewer with the producer of this website.
 Material referenced in this site comes from a variety of sources and, consequently, may be inaccurate or incomplete.
 This site does not purport to present all the available information; additional or better sources than those presented here may be available.
 Material that was once accurate may no longer be accurate because it has not been updated.
 Evaluate all information yourself or with the aid of competent legal counsel.
 Any link from this site to any other web site does not imply the endorsement of that site or any relationship with that site.
 By using this site, you agree that you understand the foregoing and that you will use this site sensibly and at your own risk.